Azure/acs-engine/CONTRIBUTING.md

 1. Issue creation
 2. Triage
     - The maintainer in charge of triaging will apply the proper labels for the issue.
 This includes labels for priority, type, and metadata (such as "orchestrator/k8s").
-The only issue priority we will be tracking is whether or not the issue is "critical."
 If additional levels are needed in the future, we will add them.
     - (If needed) Clean up the title to succinctly and clearly state the issue.
 Also ensure that proposals are prefaced with "Proposal".